Learn about how Netflix uses social listening to keep its audience engaged.

 Leveraging viral hashtags and internet trends not only garner more attention from audiences but also helps them promote shows streaming on Netflix.
 The #10yearchallenge was one of the trends Netflix participated in to promote F.R.I.E.N.D.S.

-To remain effective, Netflix’s social teams watch and listens in the right places, at the right times, so they can create content on real-time conversations that connects with audiences, like this video of awkward silences for the show You.
+To remain effective, Netflix’s social teams watch and listen in the right places, at the right times, so they can create content on real-time conversations that connects with audiences, like this video of awkward silences for the show You.

 Moreover, the brand has adopted a “fan’s” persona by hiring movie and TV buffs to run its accounts who also follow the company’s social content guidelines.
 As a result, Netflix’s social voice is authentic, effortlessly witty, and approachable making Netflix a beloved place for people to talk about what they’re watching.

 Are fans loving a show or movie on social media?
 How about engaging with them with a simple GIF from the very same movie or show they’re raving about.